Rochester teacher’s aide facing federal charges for attempted sex with a minor

 It was agreed they would meet on December 13 and when Stutes arrived at the predetermined location at 8:30 p.m., he was arrested and taken into custody.

-According to authorities, investigation revealed numerous images of child pornography on an online messaging application.
+According to authorities, the investigation revealed numerous images of child pornography on an online messaging application.

 Stutes faces a minimum penalty of 10 years in prison, maximum of life and a $250,000 fine.